Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: Introduction

 \section{Introduction}

-Defects play an important role in influencing both geometrical (shape, topology, etc.) and physical (mechanical, electrical, etc.) properties of two-dimensional (2D) elastic surfaces such as those appearing in the form of 2D crystals and biological membranes \cite{harris70, harris74, nelson-book, bowickgiomi09}.
-A closely related notion is that of metric anomaly which can appear due to thermal, growth, and hygroelastic strains, for instance, and whose presence again affects the geometry and mechanics of the underlying 2D elastic surface \cite{liang-mahadevan11, rcgupta20}.
-Both defects and metric anomalies are sources for deformation and stress in the 2D surface even in the absence of any external interactions.
-The problem of interest therefore is to evaluate the deformed shape, and the stress distribution, associated with the materially uniform elastic surface, for a given prescription of defects and metric anomalies.
-The problem has classically attracted attention for isolated and continuously distributed defects in thin plates within the framework of small deformation linearised elasticity \cite{eshelbystroh51, mitchell61, nabarrokostlan78, eshelby79, saitoetal72}.
+Defects are local disruptions of translational and rotational material order while metric anomalies (e.g., due to thermal, growth, and hygroelastic strains) are local disruptions of the metrical order.
+Both play an important role in influencing geometrical (shape, topology, etc.) and physical (mechanical, electrical, etc.) properties of two-dimensional (2D) elastic surfaces (e.g., 2D materials and biological membranes)~\cite{harris70, harris74, nelson-book, bowickgiomi09, liang-mahadevan11, rcgupta20}.
+In the context of elastic sheets, defects and metric anomalies act as internal sources for deformation and stress in the 2D surface.
+The problem of interest therefore is to evaluate the deformed shape and the stress distribution, associated with the elastic surface, for a given prescription of defects and metric anomalies.
+The problem has classically attracted attention for defects in thin plates within the framework of small deformation linearized elasticity~\cite{eshelbystroh51, mitchell61, saitoetal72, nabarrokostlan78, eshelby79}.
 Although analytical solutions were variously obtained, they were limited in their scope due to the assumption of small deformation.
-The problem was subsequently dealt with for defects in F{\"o}ppl-von K{\'a}rm{\'a}n plates allowing for moderate bending but small stretching of the surface \cite{SeungNelson88, nelson-book,Gao14}.
-The resulting solutions have been useful in understanding a wide range of phenomena in solid condensed matter literature \cite{nelson-book, bowickgiomi09}.
-The existing theory is however restricted to only isolated defects including wedge disclinations and edge dislocations, with defect lines piercing normally through the surface, and isotropic point defects.
-The other types of line defects (with arbitrary line directions and Burgers vector), as well as defects in the form of distributed densities over the surface and anisotropic point defects, have not been discussed and cannot be incorporated in the existing framework in any straightforward manner.
-The problem of metric anomalies in F{\"o}ppl-von K{\'a}rm{\'a}n plates (and shells) is better understood and has been used, for instance, to study the emergent shape of certain botanical objects \cite{liang-mahadevan11}.
-A complete theory which combines defects and metric anomalies is however lacking (except for a recent attempt by the authors \cite{rcgupta17}).
+The problem was subsequently dealt with for defects in F{\"o}ppl-von K{\'a}rm{\'a}n plates allowing for moderate bending but small stretching of the surface~\cite{SeungNelson88, nelson-book}.
+The resulting solutions have been useful in understanding a wide range of phenomena in solid condensed matter literature~\cite{nelson-book, bowickgiomi09} and in defect controlled topological designing of 2D materials~\cite{Gao14}.
+The theory was however restricted to isotropic point defects and isolated wedge disclinations and edge dislocations whose defect lines pierce normally through the surface.
+The other types of line defects (with arbitrary line directions and Burgers/Frank vector), as well as defects in the form of distributed densities over the surface and anisotropic point defects, have not been discussed and cannot be incorporated in the existing framework in any straightforward manner unless the geometrical nature of defects is developed systematically (as has been pursued in the present work).
+The problem of metric anomalies in F{\"o}ppl-von K{\'a}rm{\'a}n plates (and shells) is better understood and has been used, for instance, to study the emergent shape of certain botanical objects~\cite{liang-mahadevan11}.
+A comprehensive theory which combines defects and metric anomalies is however lacking altogether (except for our recent attempt~\cite{rcgupta17}).
 Such a theory holds promise for modelling surfaces where defects coexist with thermal/growth strains and can either enhance or screen each other's influence on the mechanics of the surface.